OpenMined/PySyft/examples/ariann/README.md

 # Installation

 ### PyGrid
-Download PyGrid from GitHub using the dev branch.
+Download PyGrid from GitHub using the `ryffel/ariaNN` branch..

 First install poetry
 ```